JSerZANP/bareUI/README.md

 # bare

-This is React component library for solely learning purpose
+This is React component library for learning purpose

 # Demo